1769 transit of Venus observed from Tahiti: Preparation for the transit

 Once the Endeavour arrived on the island, Cook decided to set up the Venus transit observatory on shore.
 He required a completely stable platform which the ship could not provide and plenty of space to work with.
-The location of the observatory would be known as "Fort Venus."
+The location of the observatory would be known as "Fort Venus".
 A sandy spit on the northeast end of Matavai Bay, named Point Venus by Cook, was chosen for the site.
 They began building Fort Venus two days after they arrived.
 They marked a perimeter and construction began.
 It had earthworks on three of its sides adjacent to deep channels.
 Wood was gathered to construct palisades that topped the earthworks.
 Casks from the ship were filled with wet sand and used for stability.
 The east side of the fort faced the river.
 Mounted guns were brought in from the ship.
 A gateway was assembled and within this fortification, fifty-four tents were pitched which housed the crew, scientists, and officers as well as the observatory, blacksmith equipment and a kitchen.
 Cook sent a party led by Zachary Hickes to a point on the east coast of the island for additional observations.
-John Gore led another group of thirty-eight more on a neighboring island of Eimeo (Moorea).
+John Gore led another group of thirty-eight more on a neighbouring island of Eimeo (Mo’orea).
 Both parties were briefed and supplied with the needed equipment.

 The day of the transit

-The observers were ordered to record the transit in four phases of Venus' journey across of the sun.
+The observers were ordered to record the transit in four phases of Venus's journey across of the sun.
 The first phase was when Venus began "touching" the outside rim of the sun.
 In the second phase, Venus was completely within the sun's disc, but was still "touching" the outer rim.
 In the third phase, Venus has crossed the sun, was still completely within the disc, but was "touching" the opposite rim.
 Finally in the fourth phase, Venus was completely off the sun, but was still "touching" its outer rim.

 On the day of the transit, the sky was clear.
 Independent observations were made by James Cook, Green and Solander with their own telescopes.
 Because of the rarity of the event, it was important to take accurate records.
-The next transit would not occur until 1874.
+The next transit would not occur for more than a century, in 1874.